 Now, before I start here I would like to say that this is from my experience of going to the Rio Olympic Games in 2016.
 Each Olympics varies from one to another so this may be a bit different to other athletes you speak to.
 Nevertheless these are some things that surprised when I got to Rio!

-- FREE McDonalds: Yes, you hear me right, unlimited free McDonalds 24 hours a day for the entire Olympics.
+Yes, you hear me right, unlimited free McDonalds 24 hours a day for the entire Olympics.
 It seems odd coupling the nutritional value of Maccas with Olympians, but seeing that they are a major Olympic sponsor they have a McDonald’s in the village (that looks like a regular Maccas) but there’s zero monetary transaction for your food!
-Sadly to say, I never got a chance to get any free McDonald’s since every time I tried to get some the line was over an hour long!
-Needless to say it’s definitely popular in the villag
+Sadly to say, I never got a chance to get any free McDonald’s since every time I tried to get some the line was over an hour-long!
+Needless to say, it’s definitely popular in the village.

-- .Food Hall: Of course, just like everything else, the food is completely free in the Village.
+Of course, just like everything else, the food is completely free in the Village.
 Each Games is different, but in Rio the food was divided into Brazilian, Asian, Halal, Pizza and Pasta, a Salad Bar, a dessert section and unlimited water, coke, Gatorade etc. The food in Rio was definitely not a highlight but there was enough option that you could definitely find something you liked – 24 hours a day.
-We even could get açai bowls 😉
+We even could get açai bowls ;-)

-7. Protection: Yup, you thought right – condoms.
-Amongst all the shenanigans that goes on the Olympic Committee makes sure everyone is protect by supplying unlimited amounts of condoms.
+Yup, you thought right – condoms.
+Amongst all the shenanigans that go on the Olympic Committee makes sure everyone is protected by supplying unlimited amounts of condoms.
 Just in case you need one last minute, you can always grab one from the Condom Gum Ball machine on the way out from the Food Hall.

-8. Free Tickets: Each day countries get allocated tickets to different events on the day and they offer them to the athletes that may be finished or have a day off from training.
+Each day countries get allocated tickets to different events on the day and they offer them to the athletes that may be finished or have a day off from training.
 But you have to be quick!
-Because usually the good ones go fast!
+Because usually, the good ones go fast!

-9. Training Times: As a viewer all you see is the final product broadcasted across your screens but most of the time at the Games athletes are training for their event, which can happen in their venue when its not being used or in an alternate venue nearby.
-For synchro we were in a stadium with a 50m pool and a dive pool (yes the infamous green pool) but we also had another 50m, and water polo pool right outside.
-We were training in either pool everyday in the lead up to the games and got to practice in the competition pool multiple times before our the actual days of our event.
+As a viewer, all you see is the final product broadcasted across your screens but most of the time at the Games athletes are training for their event, which can happen in their venue when its not being used or in an alternate venue nearby.
+For synchro, we were in a stadium with a 50m pool and a dive pool (yes the infamous green pool) but we also had another 50m, and water polo pool right outside.
+We were training in either pool every day in the lead up to the games and got to practice in the competition pool multiple times before our actual days of our event.
 So by the time D-Day came for us we felt really comfortable with our surroundings.

 I hope you guys enjoyed that!
 I would love to share some more random facts if you are ever interested.
 I know before I went to the Olympics I had so many questions about all the things that go on behind the scenes!